This event has been and gone!

 Comedian and writer from Dublin who was the youngest winner of the Perrier Award.
-He has appeared on many TV shows, including the Channel 4 drama, The Last Detective, and perhaps most notably as a former team captain on the BBC2 comedy music quiz, Never Mind The Buzzcocks.
-He has written several novels, two collections of poetry and many short stories.
-He lives in London with a cat, a dog, loud music, and a smoker's cough.
+He appeared on many TV shows, including the Channel 4 drama, The Last Detective, and perhaps most notably as a former team captain on the BBC2 comedy music quiz, Never Mind The Buzzcocks.
+He passed away on 16th October 2017 at the age of 51.

 Sean Hughes tour dates